-The Corporation currently holds a 24.6% interest in Alderon Iron Ore Corporation, a corporation conducting further exploration and evaluation work on the Kamistaitusset iron ore property located in western Labrador.
-The Corporation received its equity stake in exchange for transfer of the Kami iron ore properties during the year ended April 30, 2011.
+The Corporation currently holds a 24.9% interest in Alderon Iron Ore Corporation, a corporation conducting further exploration and evaluation work on the Kamistaitusset iron ore property located in western Labrador.
+The Corporation received its equity stake in exchange for transfer of the Kami iron ore properties, which were an Altius discovery, during the year ended April 30, 2011.